 Tourtillot v.
 City of Yuma – On April 22, 2013, a traffic accident occurred at a rural Intersection in Yuma County, Arizona.
 The Intersection was equipped with STOP signs and flashing warning signs that controlled eastbound and westbound traffic along the Intersection.
 On the day of the accident, decedent was driving eastbound with two other passengers.
 Decedent allegedly stopped at the STOP sign at the intersection and then proceeded forward.
 As she entered the Intersection, Decedent’s vehicle was struck by a truck.
 Decedent and her two other passengers subsequently died from their injuries sustained as a result of the accident.

-Prior to the accident, the County had conducted routine review of the intersection, which included traffic studies and accident report reviews.
-In 2002, the County decided to implement flashing beacons with oversized stop signs on the east and westbound approach instead of installing a four way stop.
+Prior to the accident, the County had conducted a routine review of the intersection, which included traffic studies and accident report reviews.
+In 2002, the County decided to implement flashing beacons with oversized stop signs on the east and westbound approach instead of installing a four-way stop.

 The successors of decedent and her passengers subsequently sued Yuma County for its alleged negligence to maintain the intersection by failing to install a four way stop.
 Yuma County moved for summary judgment on Plaintiffs’ claims, arguing that it was statutorily immune pursuant to A.R.S. § 12-820.01 and entitled to the affirmative defense contained in A.R.S. § 12-820.03.